BIND zone file backend

 .
 Changes to native zones

-are picked up in the same way as master and slave zones, see
+are picked up in the same way as primary and secondary zones, see

 Operation.